Sreeja Akula

 Sreeja Akula (born 31 July 1998) is an Indian table tennis player.
 She is a two-time Indian national champion.
 She is currently ranked India number one in women's singles.
 Akula received the Arjuna Award in 2022.

 At the 2022 Commonwealth Games, Akula won the gold medal in the mixed doubles event with Sharath Kamal.
 In June 2024, she became the first Indian to win a singles title at the WTT Contender level by clinching the top spot at WTT Contender Lagos.

 She also became the second ever Indian paddler to reach the Pre-Quarterfinals in the Olympics at the Paris Olympics 2024.

 Early life and education

+She studied in Rosary Convent High School,Abids.

 Sreeja hails from Hyderabad.
 Both her father Praveen Kumar, a manager in a private insurance company, and elder sister Ravali are table tennis players.
 Ravali played at the university level.
 Sreeja trained under coach Somnath Ghosh, at his academy at Kukatpally, Hyderabad.
 Before that she learnt the basics at St Paul's Academy in Basheer Bagh when she was nine years and continued the game at YMCA in Narayanguda, She passed her intermediate (plus two) with 98.7 percent and then graduated in commerce.
 Telangana State Table Tennis Association (TSTTA) Secretary Nagendra Reddy was one of her first coaches.